How to Analyze a Fixed Price Contract in the MISO Market3 min read

 Transmission or Ancillary Service?

 Did you know that a fixed energy price is made up of dozens of components in addition to the energy itself?
-Some of these components are well-known, such as capacity and RPS; however, other smaller, MISO-specific components are often unfamiliar to energy buyers, and can be included in the Ancillaries or Transmission costs.
+Some of these components are well-known, such as capacity and renewable portfolio standards (RPS); however, other smaller, MISO-specific components are often unfamiliar to energy buyers, and can be included in the ancillaries or transmission costs.
 One of the unique challenges in MISO is understanding how suppliers categorize components.

 Another common concern in MISO is determining whether all components are included in your fixed price in the first place, which can prevent surprise costs in the future.